Interview with Vinyl Cutter Expert Nick Horvath

 Josh: What is the main difference between an inexpensive cutter (under $500) and a mid-grade unit?

 Nick: Mainly the motor.
-Inexpensive cutters will have a Stepper motor.
+Inexpensive units will have a Stepper motor.
 Not as durable as a Servo motor on mid grade or pro grade units, and quite a bit louder, but a stepper does the job for cutting vinyl nicely.

 Josh: So what does a servo do that a stepper does not?